Chris Carney: Committee assignments

 In January 2007, Carney was named chairman of the Homeland Security Subcommittee on Management, Investigations, and Oversight, a surprising achievement for a freshman congressman.

 Political positions

 Social Security

 While opposing proposals to privatize Social Security, he said he is open to the idea of adding private accounts in addition to (not at the expense of) traditional defined benefits.

 Research

-He supports federal investment in stem cell research, and is an advocate of universal healthcare.
+Carney supports federal investment in stem cell research, and is an advocate of universal healthcare.